 Travel to Lesser-Known Destinations

-I hate to break it to you, but if you’re planning on looking at the leaves, Mt Evans, Guanella Pass, Kenos, a Pass and Aspen are going to be swarming with people.
+I hate to break it to you, but if you’re planning on looking at the leaves, Mt Blue Sky (formerly Mt Evans), Guanella Pass, Kenos, a Pass and Aspen are going to be swarming with people.
 Although these areas are beautiful, they undergo an intense amount of stress with so many people stomping and tromping around.
 Don’t believe me?
 I waited in over an hour and a half of traffic when I drove by Kenosha Pass a few years back.
 There were people everywhere and no one was sticking to the trail.
 This year, take some of the pressure off of these areas and opt for a just-as-beautiful hike to one of these destinations.
 Oh and bonus, there will hardly be any people.

 Stay on the Trail